-Attach Point
+Attach Point Use

 Initial Attaches you to your initial directory.
-The initial attach pcint is established when you first log in.
+The initial attach point is established when you first log in.
 From the terminal, you can attach to your initial directory at any time by issuing the PRIMOS command ORIGIN.
 Your program can attach to the initial directory by a call to the AT\$OR subroutine.

-Neither you nor any user program can change the initial attach point.
-This can be done only by a System or Project Administrator.

-Home Establishes and attaches you to your home directory.
+- Home Establishes and attaches you to your home directory.
 This directory is your primary working directory.
 From the terminal, you can change the home directory by using the ATTACH command; a program uses a call to the AT\$HOM subroutine.
 Changing the home attach point also changes the current attach point.
-When commands such as LD and LIST_QUOTA are issued without arguments, the home directory is the implicit target directory.

-User programs may change the home attach point, but this is rarely done except when it is part of the function of the program to do this.

-Current Establishes and attaches you to a current directory.
+When commands such as LD and LIST\QUOTA are issued without arguments, the home directory is the implicit target directory.
+User programs may change the home attach point, but this is rarely done except when it is part of the function of the program to do this. - Current Establishes and attaches you to a current directory.
 The current attach point is normally the same as the home attach point.
 However, programs can change the current attach point by using one of the AT\$ subroutines to operate on objects outside the home directory without changing the home directory.
 Before returning the user to command level, programs should always reset the current attach point to the home attach point.
 Most PRIMOS subroutines that change the current attach point reset it to the home attach point before returning to their callers.

-Attach Point

-Normally, you cannot explicitly, from command level, set the current attach point to be different from your home attach point.
+Normally, you cannot explicitly, from command level, set the current attach point.
 You can, however, explicitly reset the current attach point to be the same as the home attach point by issuing the ATTACH command with no arguments.

-Access Rights: There are currently nine access rights that PRIMOS uses at various times to determine whether you (as a programmer) or your program (on behalf of its user) can do what you or your program want to do with a file system object.
-These rights and what actions they allow are explained in detail in the Prime User's Guide.
+There are currently nine access rights that PRIMOS uses at various times to determine whether you (as a programmer) or your program (on behalf of its user) can do what you or your program want to do with a file system object.
+These rights and what actions they allow are explained in detail in the PRIMOS User's Guide.
 In brief: